Guide to the Forest Park Neighborhood in Portland, Oregon

 Walking in Forest Park: 70 Miles of Trails

-Forest Park is home to over 100 species of mammals: more than 100 kinds of birds have been seen in the Park.
+Forest Park is home to over 100 species of mammals and more than 100 kinds of birds have been seen in the Park.
 In the spring, hillsides sparkle with trilliums amidst the sword ferns; hundreds of other kinds of flowers and shrubs bloom during the year.

 The Park offers enjoyment to hikers, bicyclists, runners, and others who just enjoy being outdoors in a forest atmosphere.
 The 30+ mile long Wildwood Trail (a National Recreational Trail) traverses the Park from the Vietnam Veterans' Memorial in Hoyt Arboretum to Newberry Road.
 A total of more than 70 miles of interconnecting trails and lanes provide opportunities for circle hikes of varying length.

-Forest Park has 4,794 acres of park land and open spaces according to Metro and the Portland Department of Parks and Recreation.
+Forest Park has about 5,100 acres of parkland and open spaces according to Metro and the Portland Department of Parks and Recreation.
 Much of the wooded city park (Forest Park) is part of the neighborhood.

 A Father and His Son Hike Forest Park

 Walk Score helps you find a walkable place to live.
 Walk Score is a number between 0 and 100 that measures the walkability of any address.
-Portland is the 12th most walkable city in the U.S. with a Walk Score of 66 and 57% of the residents have a Walk Score of 70 or above.
-Below is a Walk Score for an address in the center of the neighborhood.
+Portland is the 14th most walkable city in the U.S. with a Walk Score of 63, a Transit Score of 50 and a Bike Score of 72.
+There are over 3,000 restaurants and coffee shops in Portland.
+People in Portland can walk to an average of five restaurants and coffee shops in five minutes.
+The Forest Park/Linnton neighborhood is very car-dependent and Walk Score gives it a zero rating.

 More About Forest Park